Hey David! Tell us a bit about what you do.

 We know freelance work can quickly change format and context.
 Client phone calls can take you away from the office, and tasks like content analysis and research can be hard to quantify.
 But with Timely’s Memory Tracker feature, we can capture and understand all that time.
 Our employees can measure the time they spend on each application in order to log hours as accurately as possible.
-It can even log their client call durations and GPS location for when work takes them away from their desk.
+It can even capture their GPS location for when work takes them away from their desk.
 And it’s all working automatically in the background – they don’t even have to think about it.

 What are the biggest benefits of Timely for Ridestore?